Brussels Airlines cabin crew threaten to strike over Christmas

 April 04, 2023

 Planes at Brussels Airport cause strong annoyance to 220 000 residents.
 As a result, the cost of health damage would amount to more than 1 billion euros annually.
 This emerged from a new study by Bond Beter Leefmilieu (BBL), the Flemish federation for a better environment.
-The study, carried out This content has been archived. […]
+The study, carried out by study agency ENV-ISA at […]

 Private jet flights soar to record levels in Europe